stevenhertogs/GGP_Research_/README.md

+# Jump Point Search

+## JPS
-#### Whats Is Jump Point Search?
+## Whats Is Jump Point Search?
 Jump Point Search (JPS) is an improvement on the A* algorithm for grids with uniform costs.
 JPS searches potentially larger areas then A* but spends much less time updating the open and closed lists.

 ![xd.png](https://user-images.githubusercontent.com/36840551/104440916-402a4e80-5593-11eb-8593-2a7bf8fd80c6.png)
 #### References